Vertical Horizon: Burning the Days (2006–2010)

 Burning the Days was released on September 22, 2009, and was the group's first release after a five-year hiatus.
 Singer/songwriter Matt Scannell has said that Burning the Days marks a shift in his songwriting, both musically and lyrically.
 According to Scannell, "There is a lot more variety and quite a few different artistic moods on this record - almost different sonic landscapes... a lot of these songs feel like a faster tempo than anything we’ve ever done before."

-The late Neil Peart of the Canadian rock band Rush played drums on three songs on the album: "Save Me From Myself", "Welcome to the Bottom", and "Even Now", which was co-written by Scannell and Peart, with Peart writing the lyrics and Scannell writing the music.
+Neil Peart of the Canadian rock band Rush played drums on three songs on the album: "Save Me From Myself", "Welcome to the Bottom", and "Even Now", which was co-written by Scannell and Peart, with Peart writing the lyrics and Scannell writing the music.

 On June 3, 2010, Keith Kane confirmed his departure from the band.

 Echoes from the Underground and The Lost Mile (2011–present)

-Vertical Horizon announced in June 2011 that they had begun recording new material for a new album.
-The album, Echoes from the Underground, was released on October 8, 2013.
+Vertical Horizon announced in June 2011 that they had begun recording material for a new album.
+Echoes from the Underground was released on October 8, 2013.

-In June 2017, Scannell announced at a concert in Fairfax, Virginia, that another album was forthcoming.
-The band's seventh album, The Lost Mile, was released on February 23, 2018.
+In June 2017, Scannell announced at a concert in Fairfax, Virginia, that another album, the band's seventh, was forthcoming.
+The Lost Mile, came out on February 23, 2018.

+Vertical Horizon issued the single "Last Night of Our Lives" on February 27, 2026.